-That’s why I created the Mindful Mamas and Connected Kids toolkit!
+That’s why I created the Mindful Mamas and Connected Kids Action Pack!
 Sign up for eight FREE pages of strategies you can implement immediately, including printable Mama Mantras (to place around the house!), the six step Tantrum Tamer process, and Playful Prompts for Cooperative Kids.
 Join here to get your toolkit today!

 3. Have a daily routine.

 We’ve all heard it: Children thrive on routine.
 The more she knows what to expect, the less likely your child is to feel out of control (see Point 1), and the more she’ll be able to cope with the day.